Finding Answers

 I gave her a decided non-answer and I thought about it as I was driving home.
 My business, my work has changed so dramatically in the last two years it was shocking to think back on how it all started and how thankful I am to be so completely submerged, saturated in living as opposed to existing in the space that surrounds me.
 How I don’t “do” for a living, I am richly, darkly, and deeply be-ing myself.

 It wasn’t easy getting here and it isn’t easy now.
-This began a few years ago with 249685_1802132415040_1291726733_31581280_6085023_nwhispers.
+This began a few years ago with whispers.
 There is no reason to return to the past but to say that I wasn’t happy isn’t exactly right.
 I experienced moments of happiness, I had plenty of things in my life that were beautiful; my children, my family and friends.
 I don’t want to appear ungrateful I think the proper word is incomplete.
 But mostly because I was denying myself, stifling my voice, and slowly sinking in a ship of my own creation.
 I’d always felt “different” somehow, not quite having the words to or the metaphors to articulate why, but it was always there.
 This questions in the back of my mind, that would rise up from time to time and I would ignore, brutalize or otherwise argue away because it was off course.
 It defied expectation.

 My friend Meghan calls it trying to put a triangle inside a circle.
 “I’m a triangle,” she says simply, “I’m never going to be a circle.”
 I guess maybe I am a triangle too…